AI, Crayons, and the Illusion of Skill. The Rise of Creative Directors Everywhere.

 A Trend Desk on why having the tool doesn’t mean you have the talent.

 But creative direction isn’t about clicking ‘generate’ until the chaos looks cool.
 It’s about instinct.
 Restraint.
 Knowing when to push and when to delete the whole thing and start over.
 It’s not picking the prettiest image — it’s building meaning, message, and momentum into something that actually moves people.
+You need to know what to say, how to say it, and who you’re saying it to.
+Otherwise?
+It’s just noise in a slightly nicer font.

 So of course we’re diving into the mess — why else are we here?
 Because when the prompt goes live before the strategy does, things don’t just go wrong.
 They go weird.
 Fast.